-Through the supervision and training of the Supervisor, Senior Mosquito Control Technician and/or Director gain knowledge of the techniques of integrated pest management control; specifically in the use of public health insecticides, worker safety, and equipment used in public health pest control.
+Through the supervision and training of the Field Manager, Senior Mosquito Control Technician and/or Director gain knowledge of the techniques of integrated pest management control; specifically in the use of public health insecticides, worker safety, and equipment used in public health pest control.

 Be a high school graduate or equivalent.
 Be at least 18 years of age, have a valid Washington State Driver’s License and be insurable under the District’s current insurance policy.
 (Applicants must supply a current abstract of their driving record.
 An abstract may be obtained from the driver’s license examining office).
 Must obtain a current certified Washington State Department of Agriculture Public Operators License in law and safety and public operator categories within one week of employment.